charlesmalafosse/open-dataset-for-sentiment-analysis/README.md

 # Open datasets for sentiment analysis
 based on tweets in English/Spanish/French/German/Italian

 Most open datasets for text classification are quite small and we noticed that few, if any, are available for languages other than English.
-Therefore we want to make available to everyone this datasets for sentiment analysis.
+Therefore we want to make available to everyone these datasets for sentiment analysis.

-We provides files with lists of tweets and their sentiments in:
+We provide files with lists of tweets and their sentiments in:
 * **English tweets dataset** => 6.3 millions tweets available.
   * betsentiment-EN-tweets-players	- 273Mo	- 1.9m lines
   * betsentiment-EN-tweets-teams	- 519Mo	- 3.5m lines